 You may have been thinking about bringing one of these dogs home as a new member of your family but had concerns about Australian Shepherd health issues.
-It’s always an excellent idea to research a breed before taking the plunge and buying one.
+It’s always an excellent idea to research a breed before taking the plunge and getting one.

 You need to be sure the temperament will be a good fit for you and your family, but it’s also important to understand the hereditary health issues for Aussies.

 Here, we go over the common health conditions of the Australian Shepherd, but you should know that Aussies are a fairly healthy breed overall!
+Of course, the health issues we discussed are just some of the more common ones.

 Unfortunately, Australian Shepherds are quite prone to problems with their eyes, with cataracts being a common issue.